 For example, you wouldn’t be able to enter into a prenup with a mistress if you already have a prenup with your wife.

-You may enter into a prenup at any point in your relationship.
+You may enter into a prenuptial agreement in Australia at any point in your relationship.

 Having a financial agreement in place ensures that you make your own rules about how you would like to split your assets in the event that you decide to separate in the future.